-Prerequisite: Students must meet the criteria under either (a) or (b) as follows: (a) ACT reading score of 19 or above or Accuplacer Reading score of 78 or above, (b) Completion of READ 0033 with a grade of "C" or higher.
+Prerequisite: ACT Reading score of 19+, Next Gen Next Gen Accuplacer Reading score of 253+ OR Completion of READ 0033 with a grade of "C" or higher.

 Survey of the existing world, giving students a broad background in the world's peoples, nations and cultures.
 Use of maps is emphasized and special points of views in political, economic, and urban geography are presented.